Picsew/picsew-gitbook/en/faq.md

 ---

-**Why after adding a device mockup, viewing it in the system album, the top and the bottom of image are both cut off?**
+**Why after adding a device mockup, viewing it in the system album, the top and the bottom of the image are both cut off?**

 This is the display problem of the system album.
 Double-click the image to zoom in, then pinch to zoom out, now you can see the complete image.